 This is why a considerable part of a team leader’s time should be dedicated to building and maintaining trust.
 Trust is a fragile; it is very hard to create but easy to damage.
 Also, it is easier to build trust afresh than it is to repair it when it has been damaged.
 The vast majority of work-related conflicts and problems can be viewed as trust issues.
 If leaders spent a quarter of the time they dedicated to solving these issues to building trust, their whole team would be freed to commit itself to real work rather than protecting personal interests.

 Building a High-Trust Work Environment

 A high-trust workplace is one where people feel safe enough to be open about challenges and problems, since they are convinced everyone is working for each other’s benefit.
-Without trust, a group is more similar to a crowd than it is to a team.
+Without trust, there is no team collaboration and a group is more similar to a crowd than it is to a team.
 The two elements of trust are reliability and ability.
 Ability refers to people’s knowledge, skills and qualifications.
 Reliability refers to their personal character.
 We will focus on the reliability aspect of trust.
 How can team leaders build trust in their team?